Brown adipose tissue: Development

-Brown fat cells come from the middle embryo layer, mesoderm, also the source of myocytes (muscle cells), adipocytes, and chondrocytes (cartilage cells).
+The two types of brown fat cells have different origins.
+Both ultimately come from the middle embryo layer, mesoderm, also the source of myocytes (muscle cells), white adipocytes, and chondrocytes (cartilage cells).

 The classic population of brown fat cells and muscle cells both seem to be derived from the same population of stem cells in the mesoderm, paraxial mesoderm.
 Both have the intrinsic capacity to activate the myogenic factor 5 (Myf5) promoter, a trait only associated with myocytes and this population of brown fat.

-Progenitors of traditional white fat cells and adrenergically induced brown fat do not have the capacity to activate the Myf5 promoter.
-Both adipocytes and brown adipocyte may be derived from pericytes, the cells which surround the blood vessels that run through white fat tissue.
-Notably, this is not the same as the presence of Myf5 protein, which is involved in the development of many tissues.
+The inducible beige population is more similar to white adipocytes in origin.
+They derive from the lateral mesoderm and do not have the capacity to activate the Myf5 promoter.
+They may derive from the pericytes, the cells which surround the blood vessels that run through white fat tissue.

+In vitro differentiation

-Additionally, muscle cells that were cultured with the transcription factor PRDM16 were converted into brown fat cells, and brown fat cells without PRDM16 were converted into muscle cells.
+Muscle cells that were cultured with the transcription factor PRDM16 were converted into brown fat cells (presumably classical-like), and brown fat cells without PRDM16 were converted into muscle cells.

 Brown fat preadipocytes can be derived from pluripotent stem cells.
+This type of cell is commercially available as "i-HBrPAd".
+They are described as positive for PRDM16, without much information on whether they were derived from Myf5+ cells.